Individual Contributor License Agreement (v1.0)

 6. Limitation of Liability

-Except as required by law or agreed to in writing, all Contributions are provided "AS IS", without warranties of any kind, express or implied, including, without limitation, warranties of merchantability, fitness for a particular purpose, title, or non-infringement.
+Except as required by law or agreed to in writing, all Contributions are provided "AS IS", without warranties of any kind, either express or implied, including, without limitation, warranties of merchantability, fitness for a particular purpose, title or non-infringement.

-The Contributor declares that they make their Contributions in good faith, but does not offer any warranty regarding their functionality, security, accuracy, or technical or legal compliance, nor commits to error correction or continuous support.
+The Contributor declares that they make their Contributions in good faith, but offers no warranty regarding their functionality, security, accuracy and technical or legal compliance, nor commits to error correction or continuous support.

-Guardia acknowledges that, except in cases of proven fraud or bad faith, the Contributor cannot be held liable, directly or indirectly, for any damages, losses, operational failures, or legal disputes arising from the use, modification, or redistribution of the Contributions, even if they are incorporated into the organization's Projects.
+Guardia acknowledges that, except in cases of proven malice or bad faith, the Contributor may not be held liable, directly or indirectly, for any damages, losses, operational failures or legal disputes arising from the use, modification or redistribution of Contributions, even if these come to be incorporated into the organization's Projects.

 7. Support

-The Contributor has no contractual obligation to provide support, maintenance, or technical follow-up for Contributions made to Guardia's Projects.
-Collaboration is performed voluntarily, based on the principles of free and voluntary contribution.
+The Contributor has no contractual obligation to provide support, maintenance or technical assistance for Contributions made to Guardia's Projects.
+Collaboration is performed spontaneously, based on the principles of free and voluntary contribution.

-If the Contributor wishes to offer technical support, clarifications, or updates about their Contributions, they may do so voluntarily and non-bindingly, either free of charge or through remuneration agreed outside the terms of this Agreement, through a separate instrument.
+Should the Contributor wish to offer technical support, clarifications or updates regarding their Contributions, they may do so voluntarily and non-bindingly, either free of charge or for remuneration agreed outside the terms of this Agreement, through a separate instrument.

-The eventual provision of support does not change the free nature of the original Contribution, nor does it create an employment relationship, obligation of continuity, or expectation of future consideration from Guardia or its representatives.
+Any provision of support does not alter the free nature of the original Contribution, nor creates employment relationship, continuity obligation or expectation of future consideration by Guardia or its representatives.

 8. Third-Party Contributions

-If the Contributor wishes to submit content that is not their direct authorship — including, but not limited to, code snippets, libraries, configuration files, documentation, images, or examples — they must clearly identify this origin at the time of submission, using the following indication:
+Should the Contributor wish to submit content that is not of their direct authorship — including, but not limited to code snippets, libraries, configuration files, documentation, images, or examples — they must clearly identify this origin at the time of submission, using the following indication:

 "Submitted on behalf of third parties: [author name/license]."

-Additionally, the Contributor must inform, whenever possible, the applicable licensing terms and ensure that such terms are compatible with the objectives and licenses of Guardia's Projects.
-The responsibility for verifying the origin and authorization of use of third-party content lies with the Contributor.
+Additionally, the Contributor must inform, whenever possible, the applicable licensing terms, and ensure that such terms are compatible with the objectives and licenses of Guardia's Projects.
+The responsibility for verifying the origin and authorization for use of third-party content lies with the Contributor.

-Guardia reserves the right to refuse or exclude Contributions that do not present proper clarity regarding copyright ownership or that may represent legal risk to the Projects or their users.
+Guardia reserves the right to refuse or exclude Contributions that do not present due clarity regarding copyright ownership or that may represent legal risk for the Projects or their users.

 9. Updates

-• Changes in copyright ownership of the Contribution;
+- Changes in copyright ownership over the Contribution;

-• Conflicts or disputes about the origin of submitted content;
+- Conflicts or disputes over the origin of submitted content;

 This update is essential to ensure the legal and technical integrity of Guardia's Projects and to guarantee the trust of the involved community.